TikTok's biggest trends right now (2025)

 'Suspect' running challenge

-Roast your friend or family member while they pretend to flee a crime in the playful ‘Suspect running’ challenge.
+Make fun of a friend or family member while they pretend to flee a crime in the playful ‘suspect running’ challenge.
 This comedic trend features people taking turns narrating a humorous, third-person police-style description of their habits while the other runs away suspiciously.
-To really nail it, start each sentence with ‘Suspect does X.’ It’s often posted by couples, and it’s light-hearted but can get quickly out of hand.
-To participate, make sure you take part with someone who can have a chuckle at themselves!
+To really nail it, start each sentence with ‘suspect does X.’ It’s often posted by couples, and it’s light-hearted but can get quickly out of hand.

 'Suspect running' TikTok challenge